IBM/intro-to-ml-with-sklearn/workshop/03-classification.md

 ## About the DataSet

 In this tutorial, we use a data set that contains information about customers of an online trading platform to classify whether a given customer’s probability of churn will be high, medium, or low.
 This provides a good example to learn how a classification model is built from start to end.
 The three classes that prediction will fall under are high, medium, and low.
-Now,

-Data is available to us in the form of a .csv file and is imported using the pandas library.
+The data is available to us in the form of a .csv file and is imported using the pandas library.
 We use numpy and matplotlib to get some statistics and visualize data.

 ![Hist plot of the Data](./assets/images/classification/hist-plot-churnrisk.png)